tbidne/pythia/README.md

                            [ipv4 | ipv6 | both].
 Defaults to ipv4.
   --ipv4-src URL           Custom server URL for retrieving the IPv4 address
                            e.g. http://whatismyip.akamai.com/.
 Can be specified
-                           multiple times.
-Overrides the defaults.
+                           multiple times and overrides the defaults.
+These sources are only used if we query for IPv4 per --ip-type.
   --ipv6-src URL           Custom server URL for retrieving the IPv6 address.
-                           Can be specified multiple times.
-Overrides the defaults.
+                           Can be specified multiple times and overrides the defaults.
+These sources are only used if we query for IPv6 per --ip-type.
   -h,--help                Show this help text
 ```